sstevens2/ani_compare_dag/README.md

 - Bunch of `log` and `err` and `out` files from the job submissions - these are mostly important to look through if your run failed

 ### What are the other files in this repo???
-`combineANI.sh` - script that puts together all of the output from each phylum directory
+`combineANI.sh` - script that puts together all of the output from each group directory
-`errdirs.sh` - creates the error directories for each phylum/directory
+`errdirs.sh` - creates the error directories for each group/directory
 `header.all.ani.out` - header for all ANIcalculator output
 `makeANIcombos.py` - script that makes a list of all the ANI combinations for a directory or between two lists `group.sub` - submission script for each group/directory included